cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerAbstract.rst

 timeSpan
 ^^^^^^^^

-.. java:method:: protected double timeSpan(CloudletExecution cl, double currentTime)
+.. java:method:: protected double timeSpan(CloudletExecution cle, double currentTime)
    :outertype: CloudletSchedulerAbstract

    Computes the time span between the current simulation time and the last time the processing of a cloudlet was updated.

-   :param cl: the cloudlet to compute the execution time span
+   :param cle: the cloudlet to compute the execution time span
    :param currentTime: the current simulation time

 updateCloudletProcessing
 ^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected long updateCloudletProcessing(CloudletExecution ce, double currentTime)
+.. java:method:: protected long updateCloudletProcessing(CloudletExecution cle, double currentTime)
    :outertype: CloudletSchedulerAbstract

    Updates the processing of a specific cloudlet of the Vm using this scheduler.

-   :param ce: The cloudlet to be its processing updated
+   :param cle: The cloudlet to be its processing updated
    :param currentTime: current simulation time
    :return: the executed length, in \ **Million Instructions (MI)**\ , since the last time cloudlet was processed.